Touchdown: History

-The ability to score a touchdown on the point-after attempt (two-point conversion) was added to NCAA football in 1958 and also used in the American Football League during its ten-year run from 1960-69.
-It was subsequently adopted by high school football in 1969, the CFL in 1975 and the NFL in 1994.
+The ability to score a touchdown on the point-after attempt (two-point conversion) was added to NCAA football in 1958 and also used in the American Football League during its ten-year run from 1960 to 1969.
+It was subsequently adopted by high school football in 1969, the CFL in 1975, and the NFL in 1994.
 The short-lived World Football League, a professional American football league that operated in 1974 and 1975, gave touchdowns a seven-point value.